openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 #.
 Runs Django database migrations.

-Similar steps are followed for other repositories such as xqueue.
+Similar steps are followed to upgrade other repositories such as xqueue.

 .. include:: ../../links/links.rst